carelly22/Bootcamp-Notes/JavaScript/Loops.md

-##Intro to Loops
+## Intro to Loops

-###Objectives
+### Objectives

--Build a for loop
+- Build a for loop
--Build a while loop
+- Build a while loop
--Build a do-while loop
+- Build a do-while loop
--Explain the purpose of a loop
+- Explain the purpose of a loop
--Explain the difference between each type of loop in JS
+- Explain the difference between each type of loop in JS